clemsos/writings/_quora/2015-03-09-What-programs-does-Intel-have-to-identify-and-promote-new-engineering-talent-and-new-companies-both-inside-and-outside-the-US.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What programs does Intel have to identify and promote new engineering talent and new companies, both inside and outside the US? - Quora
+    What programs does Intel have to identify and promote new engineering talent and new companies, both inside and outside the US? - Quora
 ---